tx-pts-dai/terraform-aws-cloudfront/README.md

 To use the staging distribution, you need to configure the `enable_cloudfront_staging` and `cloudfront_staging_weight` variables.
 The staging distribution allows you to test changes before deploying them to production.
 You can also configure specific origin for the staging distribution.

+Also, as soon as you want to use the staging distribution feature, `http2` is required as the `http_version`.

 Here is an example of how to configure the staging distribution:

 ```tf